 If there is no solution on the horizon, table the discussion until you sleep on it.
 Oftentimes, this will bring the solution.
 You may also benefit from seeking the advice of an impartial counselor.
 If you’re near Portland Oregon/Vancouver, Washington, contact my office and schedule an appointment.

 Want to learn more?
-Check out my website – Marriage Counseling Conflict and Communication.
+Check out my website – ASPERGER SYNDROME & RELATIONSHIPS: Life With an Adult on the Autism Spectrum.